ncatlab/nlab-content/pages/6/8/9/1/1986/content.md

    *  Noted that the [[free product]] is the coproduct in $Grp$.
    *  Added a note on the constructive validity of the [[Nielsen?Schreier theorem]].

-* [[Zoran ?koda]]: created [[combinatorial group theory]], [[free product of groups]], [[Nielsen-Schreier theorem]], [[Hopfian group]]; quoted references for algebraic proofs of Nielsen-Schreier, somebody should add a reference with explanation of the topological proof (I think Massey's book would do but I do not have it at the moment).
+* [[Zoran Škoda]]: created [[combinatorial group theory]], [[free product of groups]], [[Nielsen-Schreier theorem]], [[Hopfian group]]; quoted references for algebraic proofs of Nielsen-Schreier, somebody should add a reference with explanation of the topological proof (I think Massey's book would do but I do not have it at the moment).

 ## 2009-08-07

 * [[Urs Schreiber]]: added to [[category algebra]] the description of (at least groupoid algebras) in terms of the weak colimit over the constand 2-functor to $Vect-Mod$.
 That's kind of remarkable.
 I have to admit to my shame that I wasn't aware of this fact before.
 It's extracted from Free-Hopkins-Lurie-Teleman's latest, where it is the starting point for a huge story.

-* [[Zoran ?koda]]: I will most likely be on vacation for next about 10 days, what means mainly offline, though I hope to contribute with an item here and there within that period.
+* [[Zoran Škoda]]: I will most likely be on vacation for next about 10 days, what means mainly offline, though I hope to contribute with an item here and there within that period.
 To live safely (=with nlab) when offline I downloaded the whole html version of the site which I backed up online at my institute's server (which is pretty well working).
 Here is the today's file [nlab.tar.gz](http://www.irb.hr/korisnici/zskoda/nlab.tar.gz), only about 10Mb but with 77 Mb after gunzipping back to tar and about the same after untarring.
 Of course I will not update this file at least till full return back.

 *  [[Toby Bartels]]:
    *  Wrote [[Stone Spaces]] (about Johnstone\'s book); contents to come.
    *  Edited [[simple object]] and [[semisimple object]] to clarify that the zero object is semisimple but not simple.
    *  I was pretty sure, Zoran, but since it wasn\'t my field, I wanted to warn you.

-* [[Zoran ?koda]] surely Toby, this is true for any fixed object $M$ (I wrote subobject?? hmm last night I entered a wrong building instead of the one in which my flat is).
+* [[Zoran Škoda]] surely Toby, this is true for any fixed object $M$ (I wrote subobject?? hmm last night I entered a wrong building instead of the one in which my flat is).
 Just created [[coherent sheaf]]; because of severe time constraints it is rather short for a significant entry which will be large in future.

 *  [[Toby Bartels]]:  Rewrote the definition at [[property sup]] slightly; it seems to me that $\Omega$ should be an ascending chain of subobjects of a fixed object $M$, rather than an ascending chain of a fixed subobject $M$ (which I can\'t even parse).
 That also fits in with a noetherian category\'s having the property, but I mention it here in case I\'m wrong.

 *  [[Aleks Kissinger]] has joined us, adding examples to [[dagger category]].

-* [[Zoran ?koda]] created short entries [[simple object]], [[semisimple object]], [[socle]], [[nilpotent ideal]]; noticed that if I create a redirect ((apples)) for ((apple)) and used it in ((pear)), the entry ((apple)) is NOT listed in the list of "linked from" entries at the bottom of the page.
+* [[Zoran Škoda]] created short entries [[simple object]], [[semisimple object]], [[socle]], [[nilpotent ideal]]; noticed that if I create a redirect ((apples)) for ((apple)) and used it in ((pear)), the entry ((apple)) is NOT listed in the list of "linked from" entries at the bottom of the page.
 Thus if I link by a redirect name, I will miss the backpointer.
 This happened with [[simple objects]] listed in [[semisimple object]], but [[simple object]] does not say that it is linked from [[semisimple object]].
 Added more to [[artinian ring]].
 Toby, I agree that $n Cat$ and $n$-$Cat$ are accepted synonyms, that hyphen looks better than minus, and that there is no <em>a priori</em> rational reason for $R$-$Mod$ as opposed to $R Mod$, however the tradition in math community and in professional typerighting (say in numerous journals of AMS) do not use $R Mod$, at least not noticably often, in favour of other versions, and if nlab has strange (even if abstractly correct) conventions in conventional part of math, it may be less attractive to students and professionals.
 Additional confusion may arise in confusion the name $R$ or so before $Mod$ with a modifier like $gr$, $dg$, $co$ or alike, which are more often (and with stronger arguments) in tradition written without hyphen.

   * expanded [[germ]]; created (Gabriel's) [[property sup]] with redirect [[property (sup)]].